Friday-Night-Pro-Mazda-Cup-League/documents/rules.md

 Code of Conduct: Every driver MUST read and understand the code of conduct.
 A brief list of basic rules every member must follow to ensure an enjoyable experience in the league for everyone.

 #### 2.1.2.
 Conduct Rules
-These are the basic rules of conduct the SNPM Staff and Members expect everyone to follow.
+These are the basic rules of conduct the FNPM Staff and Members expect everyone to follow.

 #### 2.1.2a:
 No racial or prejudice comments of any sort towards another member at any time.
 All privileges will be revoked.